blalina/frontend-project-lvl1/README.md

 2. **brain-even** - check the number for parity
 3. **brain-calc** - calculate expressions
 4. **brain-gcd** - сalculate the greatest common divisor of the numbers
+5. **brain-progression** - calculate the missing number from an arithmetic progression

 # Games overviews: